-A Dirty Job was my first novel of his because I bought the ebook on sale.
+A Dirty Job (paid link) was my first novel of his because I bought the ebook on sale.
 That novel actually ended up inspiring me one of the short stories in my thesis, Electric Angels.
 It taught me that even if there are rules, and your characters are the only ones who know how it works, make it all work together.

 I love the irreverent tone in this novel that is classic Moore.
 Having soaked up what I could at the TCM Presents the Master of Suspense: 50 Years of Hitchcock class, it’s that these are ordinary, everyday people who are thrown into extraordinary situations.